pingcap/community/rfc/2019-12-9-Talent-Plan-Course-DDS.md

 ## Abstract

 The proposal aims at creating a distributed database system course to help more people to have a touch of TiDB.
-After finishing the course materials, participants should gain practical experience in building complex distributed system software.
+After finishing the course materials, participants should have knowledge preparation for building a complex distributed system software and gain practical experience with it.

 ## Proposal